dim505/3D/README.md

     2)3D Carousel (Live: https://3dcarousel.azurewebsites.net) This is a rotating carousel that displays my skills in 3D 3)3D Donut (Live: https://3ddonut.azurewebsites.net) This is a 3d donut spinning in space 4)3D Camera Angle (Live: https://slixk.csb.app) This demonstrates the backlighting of a scene in Three JS with various spot lights on a 6 sided dice
+	5)3D Product Showcasing A React JS project experimenting how to integrate Three JS with a regular website.
+In this example, I built a Apple product showcasing.
+(Live: https://lhb2y.csb.app)